pvandervelde/mindvortex/src/posts/2017-08-21-Software-development-pipeline-Design-introduction.md

 it is important to know what the desirable properties of such a system are.
 The following ordered properties are thought to be the most important ones to consider.

-- Correctness: The pipeline must return the right outputs for a specific input, i.e it should report errors to the interested parties if there are any and report success and produce the desired artefacts if there are no errors.
+- [Accurate](Software-development-pipeline-Design-accuracy.html): The pipeline must return the right outputs for a specific input, i.e it should report errors to the interested parties if there are any and report success and produce the desired artefacts if there are no errors.
 - Performance: The pipeline must push changes through the different stages fast in order to get results back to the interested parties as soon as possible.
 - Robustness: The pipeline must be able to cope with environmental changes, both expected